 Telling a black person in the U.S. to 'get back to Africa' is terrible enough.
-What makes it even worst is that blacks were enslaved and forced to live in the U.S. - they were unwillingly taken out of Africa.
+What makes it even worst is that the ancestors of some blacks were enslaved and forced to live in the U.S. - they were unwillingly taken out of Africa.
 Still worst is that those who are shouting 'get out' are immigrants themselves.
 You get out of America you sunofa-!

 Professor X's anger is my anger.

 As the issue ends we get an exciting look at things to come.